 How to sleep in the heat

 Staying cool at night is vital for a good night’s sleep.
-We’ve all been there, tossing and turning during an endless night, and it’s not a great feeling.
-So here are 6 ways to keep your bedroom (and yourself!) cool this summer.
+We’ve all been there, tossing and turning during an endless night.
+It’s not a great feeling.
+So here are 2 ways to keep your bedroom (and yourself!) cool this summer.

 Sometimes the best way to fight the heat is to trick your body into thinking it’s cooler.
 One way to do this is to have a quick cold shower right before you hit the pillow for the night.

-Remember not to make the water too cold, and don’t do this right after you’ve come in from intense heat.
-A sudden change in body temperature can be dangerous!
+Remember not to make the water too cold, and don’t do this right after you’ve come in from intense heat – a sudden change in body temperature isn’t healthy.

 Did you know that you can use a hot water bottle to cool down?
 It sounds counter-intuitive, but it’s true.
-Just stick a hot water bottle full of water into the freezer a few hours before bed.
+If you have one, fill it with water and put it in the freezer a few hours before bed.

 Once frozen, it’ll emit cold in the same way that it warms you up if you use hot water.
 Stash your ice pack in the bed before you get in, or place it under your feet, to help you regulate your temperature as you drift off.

-The biggest up-side to energy-efficient windows is usually that they keep the heat inside your home.
+The biggest up-side to energy-efficient windows is that they keep the heat inside your home.
 So when you have the heating on during winter, you’re not losing energy to the outside world.
-But during summer, they’re also better at keeping the sun’s heat outside!
+But, during summer, did you know they’re also better at keeping the sun’s heat outside?

-Most people associate building insulation with cold weather, and keeping heat in – but it’s just as good at keeping the heat out, too.
-Check out our straightforward guides to roof and loft insulation, cavity wall insulation, and solid wall insulation, and you’ll be reaping the rewards all year round!
+Most people associate building insulation with cold weather and keeping heat in – but it’s just as good at keeping the heat out too.
+If you’re able to invest in insulation, take a look at our guides to roof and loft insulation, cavity wall insulation, and solid wall insulation.

 Choose OVO Energy to power your home the green way